Back to blog

 Trap 2: Different Scope Thresholds

-An organisation might be out of scope in its home country but in scope for operations in a neighboring Member State.
+An organisation might be out of scope in its home country but in scope for operations in a neighbouring Member State.
 Assuming "we are too small for NIS2" based on the directive text alone is a trap.
 Always check national law separately.

 Trap 4: Board Liability Differs